-Albert Finney is almost unrecognizable as super-sleuth Hercule Poirot.
-Donning a wig and speaking in a heavy Belgian accent, Finney received a Best Actor nomination for his manners and eccentricities rather than acting.
+Albert Finney is almost unrecognizable in his role as super-sleuth Hercule Poirot.
+Donning a wig and speaking in a heavy Belgian accent, Finney received a Best Actor nomination for stretching his skills, rewarding his mannerisms and eccentricities rather than acting chops (manifest in many previous features).

-A classy colorful entertainment, the film offers some pleasures, prime among which is spotting the stars, all name actors playing small roles.
+A classy colorful entertainment, the film offers some pleasures, prime among which is spotting the stars, all name-actors playing small (and cameo) roles.

-Sharp viewers may be able to detect the resolution, but they will still have fun taking the ride with the film’s elegant and its varied illustrious performers.
+Sharp viewers may be able to detect the resolution, long before it arrives, but they will still have fun taking the ride with the film’s elegant and its varied illustrious performers.

-The movie was so popular at the box-office that it launched a cycle of films of many lavish Christie adaptations, though this is clearly the first and the best.
+The movie was so popular at the box-office that it launched a cycle of films of many lavish Christie adaptations, though this is clearly the first and one of the best.

 Ingrid Bergman, who used her native Swedish for the role of the neurotic missionary, won her third Oscar, this time in the Supporting Actress category.
 Initially Lumet wanted Bergman to play the part of the Russian princess (later cast with Wendy Hiller).